foxwallet/hc.foxwallet.com/docs/07-ethereum/26-taiko/2023-07-06-taiko-alpha3-tutorial.md

 ## In this issue, we present the tutorial for Taiko Alpha-3 Incentivized Testnet 👇👇
 ![](/img/blog/taiko-alpha3-tutorial/1.webp)

 Taiko is a decentralized, Ethereum-compatible ZK-EVM and general-purpose ZK-Rollup.
-Its purpose is to allow developers and users of dApps developed for Ethereum L1 to seamlessly utilize Taiko without any modifications.
-As a result, dApps can be easily deployed to L2, inheriting Ethereum's security while generating lower transaction fees compared to L1.
+Its purpose is to allow developers and users of DApps developed for Ethereum L1 to seamlessly utilize Taiko without any modifications.
+As a result, DApps can be easily deployed to L2, inheriting Ethereum's security while generating lower transaction fees compared to L1.

 According to the latest reports, Taiko raised a total of $22 million in its seed round, led by HongShan on September 1,and on June 8th, it received a $12 million investment led by Generative Ventures.